cstrawberry/predictive-universe/docs/paper/appendices/appendix_g_gauge_emergence.md

 A crucial property mandated by the global optimization principles of POP and PCE is non-contextuality.
 The physical cost or resource implication associated with a specific potential outcome (represented by projector $P$) must depend only on the physical process corresponding to $P$ itself, and *not* on the particular set of alternative outcomes (the partition $\mathcal{P}$) considered alongside it.

 **Lemma G.1.1 (Non-Contextuality from Dynamical Stability).**
 Non-contextuality is a necessary condition for the stability and consistency of the PCE-driven adaptation dynamics.
-The dynamics are modeled as a stochastic gradient flow on the PCE Potential $V(x)$ (Appendix D, Eq.
-D.8), which serves as a stochastic Lyapunov function for the system.
+The dynamics are modeled as a stochastic gradient flow on the PCE Potential $V(x)$ (Appendix D, Equation D.8), which serves as a stochastic Lyapunov function for the system.
 Assume, for contradiction, that the cost function is contextual, so that the cost associated with outcome $P$ depends on the partition $\mathcal{P}$ it is considered part of: $f(P|\mathcal{P})$.
 This would mean the potential itself depends on the choice of partition, $V(x, \mathcal{P})$.
 For a fixed physical configuration $x$, the potential could take different values $V(x, \mathcal{P}_1) \neq V(x, \mathcal{P}_2)$ depending on the system's internal conceptual framing.
 This introduces a fatal ambiguity into the adaptation dynamics.
 The gradient $\nabla_x V$, which drives the system's evolution, would become ill-defined, depending on the arbitrary choice of partition $\mathcal{P}$ rather than solely on the objective physical configuration $x$.
 A potential function that is not a single-valued function of the physical state cannot serve as a proper Lyapunov function to guarantee convergence to a stable physical equilibrium (as proven in Theorem D.5).
 For the PCE optimization process to be well-defined and dynamically stable, the potential $V$ must depend only on the physical configuration $x$.
 This mandates that the cost component $f(P)$ must be a function of the physical process associated with $P$ alone, and not the context of other considered possibilities.
 Therefore, non-contextuality is a prerequisite for a dynamically consistent optimization framework.